Skip to main content

 MSJ agreed and also added working closely with international and European networks was vital as we must not be separating at a time when we have so much to share and learn.
 This is also the view of the First Minister.

-PD reminded the group Charles Whitmore, who had sent apologies to this meeting, was part of the group and is very well connected particularly in the EU and will be an asset to keep these links strong.
+The group were reminded that the chair of LOWG, who had sent apologies to this meeting, was part of the group and is very well connected particularly in the EU and will be an asset to keep these links strong.

 Next Meeting